Esoteric Buddhism

 Shingon is an

-esoteric school of Buddhism started
+esoteric school of Buddhism which

-by a mysterious monk named Kukai
+a mysterious monk named Kukai

-in Japan at about the end of the first millennium (700-800
+started in Japan at about the

-AD).
-This form of Buddhism is also known in Japan as Mikkyo
+in Japan is also known as Mikkyo

-(secret path).
+(a secret path).
 Mikkyo originated in India and its practice

-sect (worshippers of Lord Ganesh who
+(secret worshippers of Lord Ganesh who

 consider Ganesh, contrary to mainstream vaishnavists or shaivists,